 Next up was the shellac manicure.
 I almost never paint my nails because (a) I can’t sit still long enough to let the paint dry and (b) I am not careful with them and inevitably they chip in a couple days.
 Not worth it.
 And how freaking annoying is it to pay for a manicure, then mess up the polish while you’re opening your car door as you leave the nail place?
 But I’d been told that shellac manicures are more durable, so I decided to give it a try.
 You guys… It’s so true.
 The polish is completely dry and hardened before you leave, and it lasted a week and a half weeks with no scratches, chips or anything.
 (It probably would have lasted longer but I went swimming one day and chlorine is evil.)
 They are a little more expensive than standard manicures, and I’m a bit of a cheapskate, so I doubt I’ll be getting these on a regular basis, but if I ever have a big event that I want my nails to look nice for, shellac is the way to go.

 The eyebrow wax… Did I mention it was my very first waxing experience?
 It’s just always sounded SO painful.
 But actually, it wasn’t that bad — very similar to pulling off a band-aid.
 I guess I expected it to be more like a haircut where we would discuss ahead of time what I wanted (there are definitely eyebrow “styles,” right?
-I don’t want then super thin!) to have more of a discussion about what I wanted before she started slathering got wax between my eyebrows.
-I am a pretty committed tweezerer, and I think I’ll stay that way, but it was nice not to have to worry about it for a couple of weeks.
+I don’t want them super thin!) to have more of a discussion about what I wanted before she started slathering got wax between my eyebrows.
+I am a pretty committed tweezerer, and I think I’ll stay that way, but it was nice not to have to worry about it for a couple of weeks, I am pretty sure I will go to the Microblading San Diego center to get my eyebrows done in a couple of weeks, this way I don’t have to worry about them for a while.

 So, how about you – are you low maintenance or high maintenance?
 Do you think I’m a weirdo for trying some of this stuff for the first time at age 35?
 What’s your favorite spa treatment if money were no object?